Faster and more accurate methods of DNA manipulation urgently prompt us to take a stand.

 Yet contrary to the promises of ceaseless technological innovation, time is an "asset" we are increasingly losing out on.
 The less time we take to guide technological development according to our human ways, the more this development will follow its own rules, speeds, and rhythms and thus marginalize human views, values, and needs – until they become completely irrelevant.
 Technology's progression will not give us this crucial time.
 We must take it ourselves.

-Here are a few examples of negative effects regarding genetically modified plants (many of which also pertain to humans and animals):
+Here are a few examples of negative effects regarding genetically modified plants (the first two, respectively three of these examples also pertain to humans and animals):

 - Ethical implications: Manipulating and privatizing life raises fundamental ethical questions, which we still find difficult to formulate, let alone answer.
 Not giving ourselves time to address these questions and pressing forward without answers undermines the role of ethics and values in human life.

-- Economic and political power concentrations: The privatization of life in general and in particular letting ownership of food plants and animals rest in the hands of small, withdrawn minorities raises huge concerns over undue power and control.
+- Economic and political power concentrations: The privatization of life in general and in particular letting ownership of food plants and animals rest in the hands of small, withdrawn groups of investors/owners raises huge concerns over undue power and control.

 - Reduction of variety: The economic interest of agribusiness in its own patented plants and animals is leading to a reduction of variety.
 Vertical market integrations help displace the non-patented, non-manipulated varieties of seeds and animals.
 Because big business interests have far less legal and economic leverage over the non-manipulated varieties, they are no longer made available to farmers.
 Lack of genetic variety poses a lump risk to society as alternative food plants and animals—e.g., in the case of parasites infestation—are not easily or not at all available.